haoqichen20/phuego/README.md

 ### 3).
 Output - overview
 Phuego output numerous files generated at each steps of the algorithm, organized into a folder structure.
 If the user prefer to navigate the files without the folder structure, they could set the flag **--dont_convert2folder**.

-In brief, phuego processed the user input in two regulation directions:
+In brief, phuEGO processed the user input in two regulation directions:

     - increased
     - decreased

-In each direction, there are four levels of phuego output:
+In each direction, there are four levels of phuEGO output:

     - seeds
     - rwr